 View All Days

 Lava flows, floods, and volcanic ash deposits shaped the Rowena—sheer cliffs, basalt landforms, wide-stretching plateaus.
 At Rowena Overlook, it’s boots-on-the-ground exploration.
-Opt for 1-mile to the crest of Tom McCall Nature Preserve.
+Opt for a 2-mile roundtrip hike to the crest of Tom McCall Nature Preserve.
 Your reward: expansive views in every direction—including the river far below.
-Or, choose the steeper, 3-mile Tom McCall Point trail.
+Or, choose the steeper, 3.6-mile roundtrip Tom McCall Point trail.
 On a cloudless day, your effort gaining 1,000 feet of elevation pays off with views of Mt.
 Adams, Mt.
-Hood, and the Columbia River GorgeOUS!
-Post-hike, fuel up.
-There’s time to cycle or stroll along the Twin Tunnels Trail—a pedestrian-only section of the historic Columbia River Highway, or tour a Hood River orchard and working farm (that makes a mighty fine cider).
+Hood, and the Columbia River Gorge!

 View the Terms & Conditions